 - In another episode, Turk says to Carla that he wants their next child to be a boy, because as things are, he's surrounded by girls.
 "There's you, Izzy, Elliot..."
 Carla asks "Who else?", and then J.D. enters the room.
 Carla finds this highly amusing.

-- In The Muppet Show, there was a character named Crazy Harry who would drop in and blow stuff up whenever someone mentioned dynamite or other explosive-related w- "Did someone say 'dynamite'?!" *KABOOM!*
+- In The Muppet Show, there was a character named Crazy Harry who would drop in and blow stuff up whenever someone mentioned anything explosive-related. ("Wow, that act was really dynamite!"
+"Did someone say 'dynamite'?!" *KABOOM!*)

-- In Will and Grace, the arrival of Beverley Leslie was often preceded by such a comment.
+- In Will & Grace, the arrival of Beverley Leslie was often preceded by such a comment.
 A specific example is when Jack and Karen were deciding on dessert, and Jack said that he wanted something "small with lady fingers."
+They often lampshaded it themselves, such as when Will and Grace are considering moving.

 - Used in a Parks and Recreation episode in which Ann was inviting people over for her Halloween party:

-Hey, what's going on, cupcake?!
+Tom: (entering the room) Hey, what's going on, cupcake?!
 Excited about the party tonight?
-Ann

-: Oh.
+Ann: Oh.
 Oh, you're coming.
 I was just about to tell you.
-Tom

 - In the Community episode "Conspiracy Theories and Interior Design", Britta declines Troy and Abed's invitation to their blanket fort, then sarcastically asks, "Who wants to hang out in a blanket fort with grown men in tiny Underoos?"
 Right on cue, Dean Pelton appears.